-Imagine yourself living in ancient Philippines.
+Imagine yourself living in the pre-colonial Philippines.

 But while things around you seem to be in perfect order, a tidal wave of confusion starts forming in your mind.

 You’re now questioning your very own existence.
 Questions you never knew you needed to answer are flooding your brain: Why is the sky blue?
 Where did we come from?
 Who controls everything?
 But with no religion to rely on, how can you possibly make sense of everything?

 The answer, according to our ancestors, is Philippine mythology.